Joao4569/farm_fresh/README.md

  - I made extensive use of Code Institute's learning content and tutorials throughout the project for revision as well as usefull content for my readme file.
  - I made extensive use of the Django Allauth documentation for most aspects of setting up authorisation for this project.
  - Solution to issue found in terminal window while testing Django allauth sourced from [Stackoverflow](https://stackoverflow.com/questions/64634674/django-typeerror-argument-of-type-posixpath-is-not-iterable).
+ - The Boutique Ado walkthrough project was the biggest source of information for this project and I have used many snippets of code and text from it's tutorial's, all have been commented and credited as and where required.